 I’m a lefty – by this I mean, I’m lefthanded and left brained.
 Seriously, I was a math teacher for several years.
 I loved teaching the sequential, the methodical, the clear steps you take that lead you to your goal.
 This is not to suggest that us ‘lefties’ can’t cut loose and be creative, we just tend to like more organized creativity.
 That’s me.

 Back to that elephant

-Vegan and oil free chickpea dumpling stew is loaded with healthy veggies, homemade garlic-chive dumplings and rich gravy for a perfect special meal.
+Chickpea and vegetable dumpling stew is loaded with healthy veggies, homemade garlic-chive dumplings and rich gravy for a comforting plant-based meal.

 - 2 cups flour (If you go for whole wheat, make sure it’s finely ground)